Frictionless Growth Challenge catchup post

 Stage 5 - You’re expanding and thriving.

 If you’re in Stage 1, then your goal is to do anything.
-If you’re in Stage 2, then your goal is testing all the thing to find something that works.
+If you’re in Stage 2, then your goal is testing all the thing to find something that works, including different SCALE paths.
 If you’re in Stage 3, then your goal is to shed things that don’t work.
-If you’re in Stage 4, then your goal is to start expanding into new paths.
-If you’re in Stage 5, then your goal is to build your team.
-Trying to scale when you’re still in chaos is a recipe for a beautifully branded nervous breakdown.

 Today’s task: Identify your current stage.
 Be honest.
 Write:

+My SCALE path is ______________.
 I’m in Stage ___ because __________.
 My next step is _____________________.

 Do you have it?
 Now, be brave and share it in today’s challenge post.
 Then, post it on your social media #fgchallenge